ameliaho/excel-sales-analysis/README.md

 ## Dataset
 The dataset contains:
 ## Tools Used
-- Microsoft Excel (Formulas, Pivot Tables, Charts, Dashboards, Power Query, and Power Pivot)
+- Microsoft Excel (Formulas, Pivot Tables, Charts, Dashboards)
 - Github
 ## Files
 - Files will be added later in class